kcp-dev/kcp/docs/investigations/transparent-multi-cluster.md

 ## Progress

 In the early prototype stage `kcp` uses the `syncer` and the `deployment-splitter` as stand-ins for more complex scheduling and transformation.
 This section should see more updates in the near term as we move beyond areas 1-2 (use cases and ecosystem research)

+### Possible design simplifications

+1. Focus on every object having an annotation saying which clusters it is targeted at
+   * We can control the annotation via admission eventually, works for all objects
+   * Tracking declarative and atomic state change (NONE -> A, A->(A,B), A->NONE) on
+     objects
+2. RBAC stays at the higher level and applies to the logical clusters, is not synced
+   * Implication is that controllers won't be syncable today, BUT that's ok because it's likely giving workloads control over the underlying cluster is a non-goal to start and would have to be explicit opt-in by admin
+   * Controllers already need to separate input from output - most controllers assume they're the same (but things like service load balancer)
+3. Think of scheduling as a policy at global, per logical cluster, and optionally the namespace (policy of object type -> 0..N clusters)
+   * Simplification over doing a bunch of per object work, since we want to be transparent (per object is a future optimization with some limits)